MiyukiNozomi/AshenUI/AshenBitmap/readme.md

 # Building
-Well, you'll need dub (just install a D compiler and it should already come with it) and SDL2 in this case only SDL2_Image.
+Well, you'll need dub (just install a D compiler and it should already come with it) and SDL2 in this case only SDL2_Image and its respective libraries.